A Penny Well Spent

 ‘I guess,’ Flush replied with a half-hearted shrug.

-As they walked down the road, they suddenly spotted the old man they were there to find, careering down the road on his pimped-out commode.
-He had created a steering mechanism, added some sort of engine on the back that propelled him forward and painted some dragon-themed decorations on the sides.
-Despite the mischief it had been created for, the two grime fighters had to admit it was pretty impressive, especially for an old codger.
+They walked a little farther down the road and suddenly spotted the old man they were there to find, careering down the road on his pimped-out commode.
+He was dressed in a red jumpsuit that was a size or two too big for him and a dragon mask that enveloped his wrinkly face behind a set of foam teeth.
+His commode was a little more impressive.
+He had created a steering mechanism, added some sort of engine on the back that propelled him forward and stuck some cardboard flames and dragon-scales onto the sides.
+Despite the mischief it had been created for, the two grime fighters had to admit it was pretty cool.

 ‘There he is,’ said Flush.
 ‘Right, you slow him down with your hose pipe hands and I’ll lasso him.’